76th Siege Battery, Royal Garrison Artillery: Vimy

 Batteries were regularly moved from one HAG to another, so 76th Siege Bty was unusual in having remained with 25th HAG for almost a year.
 However, on 18 March it was ordered to the Arras sector where it joined 13th HAG with First Army, arriving on 26 March.
 First Army was preparing for the Arras Offensive, with 13th HAG deployed at Marœuil supporting Canadian Corps.
 76th Siege Bty moved into four previously prepared concrete emplacements in a small wood.
 Some concrete had to be chipped away to make space for the large firing beams of the 9.2-inch howitzers, then the concrete broke up under the concussion of firing, and new emplacements had to be dug.
 The wood was in full view of German OPs on Vimy Ridge, so all movement and ammunition supply had to be carried out after dark.
 To avoid being spotted, the battery only fired registration shots until the day before the assault.
 The targets, registered from an OP near Neuville-Saint-Vaast, were Thélus, La Chaudière, Vimy, Farbus, enemy trenches and machine gun positions on the ridge, and enemy batteries.
 On the afternoon of 8 April the battery was ordered to fire 100 rounds into Thélus and do as much damage as possible.
 The attack went in at 05.30 next morning with a heavy barrage and bombardment; the Canadians overran three lines of German trenches and seized the crest of the ridge, where the battery established an OP for the following morning's shoot.
 The FOOs found that original target for 10 April was already in Canadian hands.
-Petit Vimy was chosen as an alternative target: the battery hit it accurately with its new 9.2s, and it was soon evacuated.Becke, Pt 4, pp. 71–8.Farndale, Western Front, pp. 164–6, 174–6, Map 23.Penstone, pp. 42–8.
+Petit Vimy was chosen as an alternative target: the battery hit it accurately with its new 9.2s, and it was soon evacuated.